 Lightly whipped cream for filling (not necessary if making mini meringues as a decoration to go on top of a pavlova or similar use)

 1 Preheat oven to 120°C (250°F) – do not use fanbake.
-Line a baking tray (baking sheet) with baking (parchment) paper, and on the curly side, trace out a 20cm (8”) circle.
+Line a baking tray (sheet) with baking (parchment) paper, and on the curly side, trace out a 20cm (8”) circle.
 Turn paper over (it will now lie flat).

 2 Put egg whites and salt in a greasefree bowl of an electric cake mixer.
 Whisk egg whites on a slow speed to begin.
 Once a soft foam forms, (about 2 minutes), increase the speed and whisk until stiff (less than 2 minutes).
 Continue whisking while adding caster sugar a tablespoon at a time.
 I usually drop the speed of the machine while adding the sugar to prevent it spraying everywhere but do not stop the machine, nor scrape down the sides of the bowl, during the process.
 Whisk for several minutes more until very stiff, then turn off machine and sprinkle over cornflour, vinegar and vanilla extract.
 Use a large metal spoon to carefully mix ingredients together without deflating the whipped whites.